 - Store in clean food-grade plastic, glass, enamel-lined metal, or fiberglass containers

-- Store up off of concrete, away from chemicals or anything that you wouldn’t want to leach into the water, and keep in a dark, cool location
+- Store it away from chemicals or anything that you wouldn’t want to leach into the water

 How can you tell if your water has gone bad (become contaminated)?